Winterstark/Wordy/README.md

 To setup this script you need to perform the following:

-* In Launchy, open its options and select Runner under the Plugins tab.
+* In Launchy, open its options window and select Runner under the Plugins tab.
 Add a new line and configure it as in the following picture:

 ![Launchy configuration](http://i.imgur.com/n78kYeB.png)